dtap001/techie-tales/_posts/2024-11-01-certs-ins-and-outs.md

         ff:89:71:61:be:8a:16:85
 ```

+#### X509v3 extensions section

+[X509 extensions](https://docs.openssl.org/1.1.1/man5/x509v3_config/) can be used to embed more metadata into the certificate itself.
+The ones which is the most interesting are:

+- extendedKeyUsage -> This is used to determine the possible usage of the cert.
+So the programs using and validating can determine if it is sufficient for their use case
+- subjectAltName -> this can include multiple domains names this way extending the original subject of the certificate.
+This is used for **SAN** certs.

 ### PKCS#7 (Cryptographic Message Syntax Standard)

 - PKCS7 is standard used to sign and encrypt messages particularly in email communications or to sign digital documents for example text files or pdfs etc..